Class 1 and class 2 premises that have independent food safety programs need to be audited as a fundamental part of Victoria’s food safety system.

 - the audit of a food safety program must be conducted by a department-approved food safety auditor certified as competent to conduct an audit of such a premises.

-An audit involves a food safety auditor checking that a business is complying with its food safety program, the Food Act and applicable standards.
+An audit involves a food safety auditor checking that a business is complying with its food safety program, the Act and applicable Code standards.

 Proprietors of food premises must engage a department-approved auditor, and ensure that copies of their food safety program and records are on the premises at all times.
 All relevant documentation that supports the food safety program must also be available for the auditor to view.